-An irregular series of conferences and a continuing extremely loose federation of various small revolutionary-minded groups and individuals in the United States at the present time.
-RWIOT seems to be promoting the idea of “Left Refoundation”, or the reconstruction of a larger “Left” organization and movement in the U.S. based on some sort of vague “Left” consensus rather than MLM (revolutionary Marxist) principles.
-These folks are strongly opposed to “vanguardism”, sectarianism and dogmatism, which is all well and good—depending on precisely what they mean by these terms!
-At least some of the people involved would seem to wrongly extend these terms to cover many well-established and definitely correct Marxist-Leninist-Maoist principles, practices and organizational forms.
+An irregular series of conferences and extremely loose federation of various small revolutionary-minded groups and individuals in the United States that existed for a few years during roughly the 2008-2012 time period, and perhaps a bit longer.
+RWIOT seemed to be promoting the idea of “Left Refoundation”, or the reconstruction of a larger “Left” organization and movement in the U.S. based on some sort of vague “Left” consensus rather than MLM (revolutionary Marxist) principles.
+These folks were strongly opposed to “vanguardism”, sectarianism and dogmatism, which is all well and good—depending on precisely what they meant by these terms!
+At least some of the people involved would seem to have wrongly extended these terms to cover many well-established and definitely correct Marxist-Leninist-Maoist principles, practices and organizational forms.
 All sins have opposite sins; and there are also opposite errors to “vanguardism”, sectarianism and dogmatism—even if the present-day language seems to have not yet created all the labels for them!
 For example, opposing MLM principles which have been proven to be correct over long periods of revolutionary history is wrong even if it is done under the rubric of “anti-dogmatism”.
-There is also a fairly widespread feeling outside of the organizations involved in RWIOT that this general trend strongly leans towards rightism or economism.
-On the other hand, it seems to have attracted a number of young people with limited political experience and education and whose basic political views are not yet settled.
+There was also a fairly widespread feeling outside of the organizations involved in RWIOT that this general trend strongly leans towards rightism or economism.
+On the other hand, it seemed to have attracted a number of young people with limited political experience and education and whose basic political views are not yet settled.

-Among the organizations participating in RWIOT are: FRSO/OSCL, Solidarity, the Malcolm X Grassroots Movement (MXGM), Left Turn, the League of Revolutionaries for a New America (LRNA), and the New York Study Group.
+Among the organizations participating in RWIOT were: FRSO/OSCL, Solidarity, the Malcolm X Grassroots Movement (MXGM), Left Turn, the League of Revolutionaries for a New America (LRNA), and the New York Study Group.

 RWIOT once had a website at http://www.revolutionarywork.org/ but as of Sept.
 2012 it no longer exists.
 A discussion of the summer 2009 RWIOT conference (with about 200 attendees), written by one of the FRSO/OSCL folks, was once posted on the FRSO/OSCL website but it has apparently been moved or deleted.